liip-lausanne/coding-standards/README.md

-# Team Rawbot & friends Coding Standards
+# Liip LS & friends Coding Standards

 This project should be use as a set of guidelines for development at Liip Lausanne.